 Helping a young leader advocate for LGBT health care in Africa

-Activists such as Dr. Anastacia Tomson of South Africa tirelessly advocate for transgender health rights.
+Activists such as Dr. Anastacia Tomson of South Africa, a 2016 Fellowship Alumna, tirelessly advocate for transgender health rights.
 The Mandela Washington Fellowship for Young African Leaders helps change-makers like her to access the resources, training, and networks to increase their impact.

 While the transgender rights movement has come to the forefront of public consciousness in recent years, much work remains to be done.